growr-xyz/growr-documentation/specification/8-5-data-services.md

 ### Local data services

-TBD - implementation + collections
+Some of the Growr services require database collections storing editable and manageable data locally in the node.
+This data usually does not contain lending or funding events and is not required to be distributed in the network (eg. user registration and onboarding).
+The collections can be implemented in MongoDB or other NoSQL database.

+The Growr protocol’s local collections are:

+- _Organizations_
+- _Users_
+- _Project investors_

 ### Distributed data services

-For storing and distribution of project lending and funding data, Growr is using Holepunch's Hyperbee.
+For storing and distribution of project lending and funding data, Growr is using Holepunch's Hyperbee, an append-only B-tree based on Hypercore.
 It provides a key-value datastore that is both fast and efficient, making it good for storing large amounts of data in a decentralized network.
 Additionally, it supports peer-to-peer synchronization, allowing the data to be replicated across the network in a highly efficient and fault-tolerant manner.

+In addition, read-only copies are created and contain aggregated data plus audit logs, sanitized from any personal-revealing data.
+This data is publicly exposed to ensure transparency in the network and to monitor its global impact.
+Those read-only copies are implemented as a Hyperswarm with published well-known Public Key and Topic.

-The Growr protocol’s distributed data services are:
+The Growr protocol’s distributed data logs are:

-- _Project book:_ Enables the creation of new projects with strictly defined eligibility criteria and a funding source.
+- _Project book:_ enables the creation of new projects with strictly defined eligibility criteria and potential funding sources.
-- _Loan book:_ Enables the creation of loans after an eligibility check of the borrower against a given project.
+- _Loan book:_ enables the creation of loans after an eligibility check of the borrower against the requirements of a given project.
-- _Funding book:_ Contains history of funding operations.
+- _Funding book:_ stores information about all funding operations
-- _Payment book:_ Contains history of loan utilization, repayment and other related events.
-It supports the issuing of proof of positive credit history.
+- _Payment book:_ stores information about loan utilization, repayment and other payment events.
-- _Read-only copies:_ Contains aggregated data plus audit logs of the above services, sanitized from any personal-revealing data.
-It is publicly exposed to ensure transparency in the marketplace and to monitor its global impact.

-To implement those operational data books, the Growr protocol leverages Holepunch’s Hyperbee, an append-only B-tree based on Hypercore.
-The read-only copies are implemented as a Hyperswarm with published well-known Public Key and Topic.

 <div style="page-break-after: always;"></div>